sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 Nice, now our module is available to use anywhere on our system.
 So congrats, you've successfully built your very first distribution with `Dist::Zilla` and distributed it successfully, even if only to yourself.
 But feel free to email the tarball to your friends and astonish them with what your new module can do.
-Later in the tutorial, we will show you how to upload your work to CPAN so you can find an even wider audience for your modules.
+Much later in the tutorial, we will show you how to upload your work to CPAN so you can find an even wider audience for your modules.

 You now have a rudimentary understanding of how to use `dzil`, along with its subcommands, to help you automate the process of generating a